NET WORTH: $40 million, estimated

 HUMANITARIAN: Lin-Manuel Miranda recently teamed up with the Andy Warhol Foundation for the Visual Arts and the Robert Rauschenberg Foundation to donate $300,000 to Puerto Rico relief efforts in the wake of Hurricane Maria.
 The grant will aid arts and cultural workers who are struggling in the aftermath of the devastating storm.

 LATINO COMMUNITY: Back in 2016, Miranda matched a $25,000 grant from the Time Warner Foundation to jumpstart the Sol Project, a six-year, $3.8 million initiative whose goal is to "usher Latino artists into the mainstream of American theater."

 Miranda raised money for Immigrants: We Get the Job Done Coalition, a group of 12 partner organizations that provide services such as legal representation and advocacy for immigrants, refugees, and asylum seekers.
 The coalition was spearheaded by the Hispanic Federation, whose first president was Luis A. Miranda Jr., Miranda’s father.

-LOOKING FORWARD: Only in his late 30s, Miranda’s career is still on the rise and he reportedly took home more than $6 million last year from Hamilton alone.
+LOOKING FORWARD: Only in his late 30s, Miranda’s career is still on the rise, and he reportedly takes home $5.5 million per year from Hamilton alone.
 Miranda and Nadal's giving should be watched to identify emerging interests.
 Vanessa's background – she is an MIT and Fordham Law graduate who worked as an R&D scientist at Johnson & Johnson and as an associate at Jones Day – could come into play as well in the form of legal advocacy and policy, as well as the science research space.